Customer Service Program

 After graduation from secondary school, Carmen had an internship in a property management company in Mainland.
 She found her interest in the property management industry, but she worked in a cosmetics retailer after the internship as she was not given a chance to get into the industry.
 Later on, she lost her job due to the pandemic, which has given her a self-enhancement opportunity during unemployment.
 She enrolled in the Customer Service Program organized by Generation Hong Kong and CLAP@JC and became the learner of the 9th cohort.
 Upon completing the Program, Carmen is hired by JLL Hong Kong as a Customer Service Executive and now she works in Smart-Space, Cyberport.

 Although Carmen has been working in the retail industry for years, she thinks that it is not sustainable for a long-term career path.
 “There is no prospective future at my work,” she said, feeling optimistic about her career prospects.
 Through the guidance and counseling by the instructors of the program organized by Generation X CLAP@JC, Carmen has found her career interest.
-On the other hand, job interview opportunities provided by the program’s employer partners enhanced Carmen’s confidence in working in the property management industry.
+On the other hand, the program enhanced Carmen’s confidence in working in the property management industry.
 “In contrast to the frustration I felt in my past job, my work now is much more satisfying and has broadened my horizon.”
 She further shares that her present work is to solve customers’ problems.
 Sometimes, being complimented by the customer brings her unprecedented satisfaction and pleasure.

 Dealing with foreign customers is inevitable in the customer service industry, therefore, language proficiency is of utmost importance.
 Role-play scenario training provided in the program helps her experience the potential problem she will encounter in the future and be well-prepared to speak in English.
 “I was literally a stammer when I spoke in English at the beginning of the course, but I can speak loudly and confidently by the end of the program,” she added.
 Carmen now is capable of handling complaints from foreign customers or complicated cases with calmness.